elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 - Strong authenticaton:
 	- Info sniffed during process cant be used to impersonate the user
     - PKI

+> Understand the difference between sniff and spoof

 Possible attacks:
 - Attacking bootstrapping